Diagnostic reference levels

 - if DRLs are consistently exceeded, reviewed to determine whether radiation protection has been optimised.

-Read the DIAS user guides on their website.
+Read the DIAS user guides and the advice on DRL comparison on their website.

 As mentioned earlier, it depends on your state or territory regulator and DIAS auditors as to: